-It’s tough to pick a single best whole-house humidifier because there are so many different types of homes.
-However, for most typical situations, the American-made AprilAire 500 is our top pick because of its combination of efficiency, comprehensive feature set, and suitability for the average modern home, which is about 2,300 square feet, according to the latest U.S. Census Bureau figures.
+It’s tough to pick the single best whole-house humidifier on the market because there are so many different types of homes.
+However, for most typical situations, the American-made AprilAire 500 is our top pick because it combines efficiency, a comprehensive feature set, and suitability for the average modern home, which is about 2,300 square feet, according to the latest U.S. Census Bureau figures.
 This HVAC humidifier has an actual maximum coverage of 3,500 square feet.

 It has two sensors: one for outside temperature and one for relative humidity.
 Once the desired level is set using the clear digital display, the AprilAire humidifier automatically adjusts performance to suit.
 This reduces power and water consumption, keeping bills lower as a result.